StevenKehrli/Trelnex/README.md

 #### Behind the Scenes

-The `ICommandProvider` will save the item to the backing data store.
+The `IDataProvider` will save the item to the backing data store.

 ```json
 {